Left Party (Sweden): 1940s

 In 1940, the office of the regional party organ in Norrbotten, Norrskensflamman, was bombed.
 Five people, including two children, were killed.
-This constitutes the deadliest terrorist act committed in Sweden in the 1900s.
+This constitutes the deadliest terrorist act committed in Sweden in the twentieth century.
 One of the financial supporters of the group behind the attack, Paul Wretlind, was a regional leader of the Liberal Party in Stockholm.

 During the war, the largest co-ordinated police action in Swedish history took place against the party.
 3,000 policemen took part in raids on party offices and homes of party members all over the country.
-However, the raids failed to produce any evidence of any criminal activity of the party.
+However, the raids failed to produce any evidence of any criminal activity by the party.

 The party actively supported resistance struggles in Norway and Denmark.
-In northern Sweden, party-affiliated workers stole dynamite from mines, and smuggled them to the Norwegian resistance.
+In northern Sweden, party-affiliated workers stole dynamite from mines and smuggled them to the Norwegian resistance.
 In other parts, the party gave shelter to anti-fascist refugees.

-As the military fortunes of the Third Reich turned sour, the party regained a strong position in Swedish politics.
-In the parliamentary elections of 1944, SKP got 10.3% of the votes.
+As the military fortunes of the Third Reich waned, the party regained a strong position in Swedish politics.
+In the parliamentary elections of 1944, SKP got 10.3% of the vote.

 In 1945, there was a nationwide metal workers' strike, led by SKP.

-In the 1946 municipal elections, SKP got 11.2% of the votes.
-Party membership reached its historical peak, 51,000.
+In the 1946 municipal elections, the SKP received 11.2% of the vote.
+Party membership reached its historical peak, at 51,000.
 These developments, along with developments in the international arena and new Soviet policies of peaceful co-existence, led the party to initiate a re-adjustment of its role in Swedish politics.
 The electoral gains strengthened the perception that the party would be able to come to power within the parliamentary framework.
-Likewise, the idea of a "united front" with the Social Democrats gained ground in the inner-party debate.
-The trade union policy of the party was changed towards a less conflictive position towards the Social Democracy within the trade union movement.
+Likewise, the idea of a "united front" with the Social Democrats gained ground in intra-party debates.
+The party's trade union policy was changed to adopt a less combative position towards social democracy within the trade union movement.
 These changes met with some resistance in the party ranks.

 However, the onset of the Cold War became a difficult challenge to the party.
 The electoral gains of the post-war years would not last long.
-The prime minister Tage Erlander declared the intention to turn "every trade union into a battlefield against the communists".
+The prime minister Tage Erlander declared his intention to turn "every trade union into a battlefield against the communists".
 Communists were purged from the trade union movement.
 However, the party continued its development of the united front strategy.